embEDUx/documentation/src/background/implementation/buildserver.md

 As seen, the *repo_url_base* variable that is provided by the setuproutine defines the URLs that are later being configured for change detection.

-## Continuous Integration - Buildmaster Configuration
+## Continuous Integration
+While the above chapter gives an introduction of how the setup incorporates the variables into the buildmaster configuration, this part will demonstrate how the Continuous Integration-aspects have been implemented with **Buildbot**.

 ### Buildslaves
+Every buildslave container needs an equivalent buildslave configuration.
 Each architecture is configured with two buildslaves, one for default builds and one for rootfs builds.
+All buildslaves use the previously explained PSK as a password.

 ```
 c["slaves"] = [BuildSlave(arch, psk) for arch in arch_branch_res_map.keys()]